Thin Hair, We Care

 If so, it’s a high chance their hair is thin around the edges and middle section.
 It’s important to know that you must change your styles, often.
 Leaving a style for too long or even in the same spot for some time is not good.
 What you’re mostly doing, is training your hair to stay in the same place.

 That’s why it’s good to change your styles because you’re giving your hair a break.

 Do you apply too much heat to your hair, too often?
 Heat isn’t a bad thing.

 However, if used excessively it can cause thinness to your hair.
-The best way to describe it is to think about when you’re cooking an egg on the stove.
-If the furnace is on low setting, it’s going to take longer for the egg to cook but you can take your time and watch it, so you don’t make a mistake.
+The best way to describe it is to think about when you're cooking an egg on the stove.
+If the furnace is in a low setting, it’s going to take longer for the egg to cook but you can take your time and watch it, so you don’t make a mistake.

 However, once you turn the heat higher, then you risk burning the egg.
 Although it’s not a guarantee the egg will get burnt, you open yourself up to more risk.

 Your hair is essentially that egg.
 The higher the heat setting, the higher the risk of breakage will be.
 Also, remember, the damage is the warning sign before hair begins to fall out or even begins to thin.
 However, you never want to have hair that is breaking off either.
 Plus, there are now so many different types of flat irons that help protect your hair from any damage.